superphy/version-1/Manuscript/bmc_microbiology/superphy_bmc_article.md

 **Results**: In this study, we present SuperPhy, an online predictive genomics platform (<http://lfz.corefacility.ca/superphy/>) for *Escherichia coli*.
-The platform integrates the analyses tools and genome sequence data for all publicly available *E. coli* genomes and facilitates the upload of new genome sequences from users under public or private settings.
+The platform integrates the analytical tools and genome sequence data for all publicly available *E. coli* genomes and facilitates the upload of new genome sequences from users under public or private settings.
 SuperPhy provides real-time analyses of thousands of genome